Andrew-code2020/ms3onlinecookbook/README.md

   - Interactive Front End Development
   - Data Centric Development Milestone Project

-- I copied the knowledge of how to implement Bootstrap CDN and Font awesome CDN links from my previous milestone project.
+- I copied the knowledge of how to implement Materialize CDN and Font awesome CDN links from my previous milestone project.
 Link here https://andrew-code2020.github.io/CI-MS-1-Lean-Temple/

 - I copied the idea of the class custom navbar from  https://www.geeksforgeeks.org/.
 This did not make the final project cut but never the less helped me shape my understanding of the navbar from bootstrap.

-- I copied the majority of the content information available in the sections below from https://en.wikipedia.org/wiki/Ireland
-  - History (Heading)
-    - 19th Century (Button)
-    - 20th Century (Button)
-    - 21st Century (Button)
-  - Geography (Heading)
-    - Dimensions (Button)
-    - Climate (Button)
-    - Wildlife (Button)
-  - Sport (Heading)
-    - GAA (Button)
-    - Soccer (Button)
-    - Rugby (Button)
-  - Culture (Heading)
-    - Music (Button)
-    - Language (Button)
-    - Science (Button)

--Information not found in the wikipedia page reflects my own experience of Irish culture or pieces of information that I have known for a long time from living and working in Ireland.

 ##### Content

 - The content was constructed by the student with inspiration from their experience as an Irish citizen for the past 31 years.
-- The holiday destinations and the markers they hold on the map are real.
+- The destinations and the markers they hold on the map are real.
 The price to stay there is completely made up as are the activities.
-- Holiday in Ireland is designed to be fictional and the business does not exist.
+-  is designed to be fictional and the business does not exist.

 ##### Media

-- The Landing Page Hero Image is a photo from the students personal photo collection
 - The photos used in this site were obtained from pexels.com
   - These photos are placed in the website on the following pages;
-    - Learn about Ireland page
-    - Explore Ireland page
 - The photos used in this site were obtained from https://unsplash.com/ These photos are placed in the website on the following pages;
     -index page